ModEngineer/PewPewLive-MeshExporter/README.md

 ### What is `decompresscolors.lua`?
 This add-on losslessly compresses colors it exports, which need to be decompressed. `decompresscolors.lua` is the script used to decompress the exported colors and must be included with your PewPew Live level.
 It can be found [here](https://github.com/ModEngineer/PewPewLive-Code-Snippets/blob/main/mesh_utils/decompresscolors.lua).

+### What are segments?
+Segments are PewPew Live's version of edges.
+By default, each edge is exported to its own segment, but the segments panel (which should be near the vertex groups panel) can be used to merge multiple edges into a single segment.

+### What are these vertex groups created by the segments?
+These are used to keep track of edges.
+This is done because properties cannot be applied to vertices, edges, or faces and because their indices are unstable.
+Unless you know what you are doing, __DO NOT__ create or edit any vertex groups with a name such as `pewpew_segment_SegmentNameHere_vgroup`.

 ### Found a bug?
 Open an [issue](https://github.com/ModEngineer/PewPewLive-MeshExporter/issues)